boundtotheearth/tp/docs/UserGuide.md

     ![ClearProject1](images/ClearProject1.png)

 3. The result box will display a message to indicate that all projects have been cleared.
-You should no long see any projects in the displayed list.
+You should no longer see any projects in the displayed list.

     ![ClearProject2](images/ClearProject2.png)